adigweme/pythonprojects/README.md

 # pythonprojects

-A repository to store simple automation projects built in Python.
+A repository to store simple projects built in Python.

 # CharCount.py